Which Water Filter is Best for Me?

 - Introduction of contaminants is possible in each stage of the process (which is why all parts should be of high quality)

 These drawbacks still deserve some attention because they may have significant effects on costs and health.
 For instance, an RO system installed under your kitchen sink can increase your monthly water bill.
-Also, the removal of minerals may also affect your body.
+Also, the removal of minerals could potentially affect your body.

 Here’s the good news, the advantages still far outweigh the drawbacks.
 That’s because a quality RO unit will prevent you from getting more serious negative health effects (e.g. ingestion of heavy metals through the years).
 This will save you from hospitalisation and medical costs.
 Moreover, you’ll get more things done because water contaminants won’t disrupt your lifestyle.